steichten/informatics_notebook/README.md

 So basically, almost all samples have over 10mil reads.
 That's a good start!

-###2.
-Sequencing of Plate L1 for BVZ0049
+### 2. Sequencing of Plate L1 for BVZ0049
 I also created libraries for plate L1.
 This was done in two batches of 48 samples each.
 The subsequent pool (92 samples?) was sequenced on the HiSeq 2500 and had a rapid turn around.
 I am currently aligning it.

-###3.
-Proper organisation of sequencing data for publicaiton, analysis, and all things
+### 3. Proper organisation of sequencing data for publicaiton, analysis, and all things
 For BVZ0049, I am determined to create a proper reproducable set of scripts to conduct the entire analysis.
 The first goal is to push all sequencing data that I receive to the NCBI SRA first (rather than do it afterwards).
 In this way I can work to conduct my analysis by downloading the SRA data (as anyone else would) and verify that the results are correct.

 The NCBI submission portal has been updated recently to attempt to make the process a bit more streamlined.
 It is still a nightmare with poor and old outdated documentation that needs to be removed.

-It follows three setps:
+It follows three steps:

 1. Create a BioProject for the overarching experimental design and project you are working on
 2. Create (in batch) BioSamples that identify the biological 'thing' - in my case an accession - that you are working on.
 These are all linked to the BioProject created above.